CatalystCode/spk/guides/infra/spk-infra-generation-pipeline.md

     # AAD Tenant Id for the above Service Principal
 ```

+> Be sure not to commit your variable group manifest to a remote repository
+> unless environment variables were used.

 Alternatively you can create a variable group through the Azure DevOps UI and
 connect it to the pre-existing Key Vault you created.
 Navigate to your pipeline
 library and create a new variable group.
 Identify the key vault that was